Equilibrium States for Open Zooming Systems: Abstract

 \section{Abstract}

-In this work, we construct Markov structures for zooming maps adapted to holes of a special type.
+In this work, we construct Markov structures for zooming systems adapted to holes of a special type.
 Our construction is based on backward contractions provided by zooming times.
-These Markov structures may be used to code the open zooming maps.
+These Markov structures may be used to code the open zooming systems.

-In the context of open non-uniformly expanding maps (a special case of zooming maps), possibly with the presence of a critical set, we prove the existence of finitely many ergodic equilibrium states for the so-called \textit{hyperbolic potentials} and also for the so-called \textit{geometric potentials} $\phi_{t} = -t \log J_{\mu}f $, where $J_{\mu}f$ is a jacobian of the reference expanding measure (we stress the fact that it is not continuous and we consider pressure for measurable potentials).
-Moreover, for the same class of potentials, we show the existence of conformal measures.
-We prove uniqueness of equilibrium state when the map is strongly topologically transitive and backward separated.
+In the context of open zooming systems, possibly with the presence of a critical/singular set, we prove the existence of finitely many ergodic zooming equilibrium states for zooming potentials whose induced potential is locally Hölder.
+For example, the zooming Hölder continuous.
+Among the zooming ones are the so-called \textit{hyperbolic potentials} and also what we call \textit{bounded distortion potentials}, having as a particular case the \textit{pseudo-geometric potentials} $\phi_{t} = -t \log J_{\mu}f $, where $J_{\mu}f$ is a Jacobian of the reference zooming measure.
+Moreover, for this last class of potentials, we show the existence of what we call pseudo-conformal measures.
+Afterwards, if there exist infintely many ergodic zooming measures, we prove uniqueness of equilibrium state with no requirement of transitivity.

 The technique consists in using an inducing scheme in a finite Markov structure with infinitely many symbols to code the dynamics to obtain an equilibrium state for the associated symbolic dynamics and then projecting it to obtain an equilibrium state for the original map.
-To obtain a conformal measure, we "spread" the one which exists for the symbolic dynamics.
-The uniqueness is obtained by showing that the equilibrium states are liftable to the same induced scheme.
+To obtain a pseudo-conformal measure, we "spread" the conformal one which exists for the symbolic dynamics.
+The uniqueness is obtained by showing that the equilibrium states are liftable to the same inducing scheme.

+Finally, we show that the class of hyperbolic potentials is equivalent to the class of continuous zooming potentials.
+Moreover, we give a class of examples of hyperbolic potentials (including the null one).
+It implies the existence and uniqueness of equilibrium state (and measure of maximal entropy).
+Among the maps considered is the important class known as Viana maps.